Table of Contents

-1 - Add Reference Materials to Your Study of Prefixes and Suffixes
+1. Add Reference Materials to Your Word Study

 One quick way to help students with their studies is to provide prefix and suffix reference sheets and anchor charts.
 These are effective tools to enhance learning and help students retain information.